 What We Do

 Community Action Agencies are designated and funded to reduce poverty in the communities they serve.
 Every service, program, and activity must answer the question: “How does this move the needle on helping families out of poverty?”
-A complete document of what we do and why we do it is detailed in our 2020-2021 Community Action Plan and Needs Assessment.
+A complete document of what we do and why we do it is detailed in our inaugural 2020-2021 Community Action Plan and Needs Assessment and includes:

 - Service Connection programming citywide

-- Housing preservation activities to prevent people from being evicted and becoming homeless; and
+- Housing preservation, rental assistance, and preventing people from being evicted and becoming homeless.

-- Legal advocacy to support residents who are undocumented or seeking asylum, in need of documentation for employment, and/or working through the justice system.
+- Legal connections to support residents who are undocumented or seeking asylum and/or working through the justice system.

 - Single Room Occupancy (SRO) Family Support Services via the Chinatown YMCA’s Immigrant Support Center

-- Advocating for policy changes via the federal public comment process on issues like Public Charge, Redefining Poverty Levels, and HUD eligibility for Mixed Status Families.
+- Advocating for policy change in partnership with community voices, elected leaders, and private industry – Previous work includes comments on Public Charge, Redefining Poverty Levels, and HUD eligibility for Mixed Status Families.

 Above mentioned activities are provided citywide and leveraged against Urban Services YMCA’s entire Services Delivery System, made possible through existing grants and contracts, and includes